 Conclusion

 Financial statement analysis is considered to be the pinnacle of understanding and modulating a company's finances and decisions.
-Only a skilled individual with the necessary skills can perform this duty.
+To perform this duty, one must grasp the meaning of analysis of financial statements and acquire the necessary skills.